1. Blog

 2. Races by Theme

 For many runners, the term “destination race” brings to mind longer distances such as a marathon or half marathon, i.e. “no pain, no plane.”
-On the other hand, a number of popular events across the U.S. feature scenic courses, spirited crowds, and awesome after-parties without the post-race limp.
-Here we profile ten iconic short-distance races (10 miles or less) worth traveling for this summer and fall.
+At the same time, a number of popular events across the U.S. feature scenic courses, spirited crowds, and awesome after-parties, all without the post-race limp.
+Here we profile ten iconic shorter-distance races (10 miles or less) worth traveling for this summer and fall.

 (Jun; 7.6 miler)

-Gravity lovers be warned: what goes up needn’t always come down, case in point the Mount Washington Road Race.
-For 61 years, intrepid runners have battled the gravitational pull of the MWRR’s entirely uphill course, which climbs 4,650 vertical feet over 7.6 miles to reach the summit of the highest peak in the White Mountains.
-In addition to recreational runners, the annual field boasts less gravitationally challenged athletes including some of the world’s most skilled mountain runners.
-The competition kicks off (unofficially) in February with a two-week lottery for the 1,300 coveted slots.
-And classical physics aside, come race day all finishers must secure their own ride back down the mountain.
+Gravity aficionados be warned: what goes up doesn’t always come down, case in point the Mount Washington Road Race.
+For 65 years, intrepid runners have battled the gravitational pull and notoriously severe weather of MWRR’s entirely uphill course, which climbs 4,650 vertical feet over 7.6 miles to reach the summit of the highest peak in the White Mountains.
+Yes, the trek is grueling, but as the race’s optimistic tagline points out, “There’s Only One Hill.”
+In addition to recreational runners, the field boasts less gravitationally challenged athletes including some of the world’s most skilled mountain runners.
+The unofficial competition kicks off in February with a two-week lottery to fill the 1,300 coveted slots.

 AJC Peachtree Road Race logoAJC Peachtree Road Race – Atlanta, GA